saifaustcse/SDLC-Methodologies/README.md

         * When there is a budget constraint and risk evaluation is important.
         * The projects with mid or high-level risk, where it is important to prevent these risks

-        * Major edits are expected during the development cycle
-        * The new product that should be released in a few stages to have enough of clients feedback
-        * Long-term project commitment because of potential changes to economic priorities as the requirements change with time.
-        * New product line which should be released in phases to get enough customer feedback.
-        * Significant changes are expected in the product during the development cycle.
-        * projects in which frequent releases are necessary;
-        * projects in which changes may be required at any time;
-        * long term projects that are not feasible due to altered economic priorities;

-        * projects that would benefit from the creation of a prototype; and
         * When the project is large.
-        * Software requires significant changes.
         * Where enough time frame is their to get end user feedback.
-        * Where releases are required to be frequent.
+        * long term projects that are not feasible due to altered economic priorities;
+        * Long-term project commitment because of potential changes to economic priorities as the requirements change with time.

     Pros: